 We know you can easily purchase cherries at the grocery stores.
 Yet, it’s an amazing feeling of putting the hard work and effort into picking the perfect cherry with the right sweetness, color, size, firmness, and devouring the “fruits” of your labor.

 If you’re interested in learning more, here are some helpful tips to pick your own cherries in Brentwood, California.
 It’s a perfect day trip from San Francisco, San Jose, or any parts of the Bay Area.
-Plus, it’s a good learning experience for children to see their fruits grown on a farm.
+Plus, it’s a good learning experience for children and young adults to see their fruits grown on a farm.

 *Disclaimer: We have affiliate links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on the links and make a purchase, we receive a small commission.
 There is no cost to you.
 Appreciate the support.